Menu

 "Thank you for your letter of 10 March 2006 to Ms Forman concerning the independent assessment process.
 If the material you have provided to the Department as part of the independent assessment process indicates that Telstra or its employees have committed criminal offences in connection with your arbitration, we will refer the matter to the relevant authority".
 (Refer to exhibt AS 657 File AS-CAV Exhibits 648-a to 700

 On 17 May 2007, after I alerted The Hon.
-Senator Helen Coonan, Minister for Communications Information Technology and the Arts, that David Lever from her office had not fulfilled his promise to alert the relevant authorities concerning the screening on my faxes to Federal government ministers and the submission of fraudulently submitted claims during my arbitration Senator Coona wrote back to me noting:
+Senator Helen Coonan, Minister for Communications, Information Technology and the Arts, that David Lever from her office had not fulfilled his promise to alert the relevant authorities concerning the screening of my faxes to Federal government ministers and the submission of fraudulently submitted claims during my arbitration, Senator Coonan wrote back to me, noting:

 "I have now made both formal and informal representations to Telstra on behalf of the CoTs.
 However, Telstra’s position remains that this is a matter that is most appropriately dealt with through a Court process.
 Telstra is not prepared to undertake an alternative means of pursuing this matter.
 I also appreciate the depth of feeling regarding the matter and suggest you consider whether any court proceedings may be your ultimate option".
 (Refer to exhibit AS 616-B File AS-CAV Exhibits 648-a to 700